ziptrigo/qr_code/warp.md

 - RDBMS for data storage

 ## Current Status
-Project setup phase - defining requirements and architecture.
+Initial version done.
+Testing functionality and fixing bugs.

 ## Next Steps
-1. Research QR code libraries (qrcode, segno, etc.)
-2. Define project structure
-3. Implement basic QR code generation functionality
-4. Create API interface
-5. Create CLI interface
+1. Test existing functionality.
+2. Fix issues.
+3. Update or add functionality as needed.

 ## Notes
+### Documentation
+Create documentation in MD format under the `docs` directory, all lowercased files.
+Only README.md remains in the root directory, uppercased.

 ### Functionality
 1. Create QR code
 When creating a QR code, the user should be able to specify the following: